1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 17 - Heat Bearing Bore

-Heat the swingarm bore for about 60 seconds, making sure to move the torch for even heating.
+Heat the swingarm bore for about 60 seconds, moving the torch for even heating.

 18 - Tap Out Bearing